strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.3.6-to-4.3.7.md

 ---
-title: Migrate from 4.3.3+ to 4.3.7 - Strapi Developer Docs
+title: Migrate from 4.3.6 to 4.3.7 - Strapi Developer Docs
 description: Learn how you can migrate your Strapi application from 4.3.3+ to 4.3.7.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.3.3-to-4.3.7.html
 ---

-# v4.3.3+ to v4.3.7 migration guide
+# v4.3.6 to v4.3.7 migration guide

-The Strapi v4.3.3+ to v4.3.7 migration guide upgrades versions of v4.3.3 and above to v4.3.7.
+The Strapi v4.3.6 to v4.3.7 migration guide upgrades v4.3.6 to v4.3.7.
 The migration changes the SQLite database package from `sqlite3`  to `better-sqlite3`.
 The migration guide consists of:

 - upgrading the application dependencies,
 - changing the `sqlite3` package to `better-sqlite3`,